Listed by author:

 The tall camels of the spirit

-Steer for their deserts, passing the last groves loud
+Steer for their deserts, passing the last groves

 With the sawmill shrill of the locust, to the whole honey of the arid